TUESDAY TRIAGE #41

 While I am not yet ready to show the result of my last few tries, I can definitely recommend the book that inspired 33% of my most successful attempts, thanks to David Lebovitz and his The Perfect Scoop:

 The Aztecs were such trendsetters.
-Although it’s become fashionable, from Los Angeles to London, to spice up chocolate with chile pepper, it’s a custom that goes back more than a thousand years.
+Although itâs become fashionable, from Los Angeles to London, to spice up chocolate with chile pepper, itâs a custom that goes back more than a thousand years.
 No one has ever accused me of being particularly fashionable (especially when they see the way I dress), although I do like to spice up chocolate ice cream with a dose of chile.
-My preference is smoky ancho or chipotle chile powder, available in Mexican markets, but for those who like more heat, cayenne is hot
+My preference is smoky ancho or chipotle chile powder, available in Mexican markets, but for those who like more heat, cayenne is hotâŠhotâŠhot!
+If youâre unsure of the strength of your chile powder, add the smaller amount and let it sit for a while.
+Taste and decide whether youâd like to add more.
+The subtle warmth can heat up as it stands.

 One of my first memories of hot chocolate was with chile powder too, and that's quite hilarious as I was rather young and didn't have today's addiction to all things spice.